-Effect of amendment.-The 1955 amend- which limited the cost of constructing the projects provided for in this section.
+Effect of amendment.-The 1955 amendment deleted the former second sentence, which limited the cost of constructing the projects provided for in this section.

 Bridge Construction: State Aid and Third Class Roads.

 Bridges on third class ways.-P. L. 1955, c.
 424, § 5, provides: "Any bridges on the third class ways, which have not been reconstructed under the "Bridge Act," so called, and are not now maintained by the state, may be reconstructed under the provisions of sections 108 to 116, inclusive, and sections 120 to 122, inclusive, of chapter 23 of the revised statutes."